TimOosterhuis/MAS-project/index.md

 ![Model beginning game](/site_images/model.png)

-# Object Oriented View of Klaverjassen
+# Object Oriented View of logical Klaverjas playing
 Cards are modeled like a tuple holding the suit, the name of the card and the point value.
 For example: (‘hearts’, ‘king’, 4) is the tuple representing the king of hearts cards which is worth 4 points.

 Classes and functions: